Esta Noche (gay bar): History

-Esta Noche was founded by two openly gay community members, Anthony Lopez and Manuel Quijano.
+Esta Noche was founded by two gay community members, Anthony Lopez and Manuel Quijano.

 It is historically placed as the first gay Latino bar in San Francisco, and it has significance due to the discrimination LGBTQ+ people of color faced in traditionally popular white gay bars, especially in the Castro district.
 LGBTQ+ people of color often experienced racial slurs, microaggressions, and fetishization, as the bars where LGBTQ+ people were able to socialize and party were mostly dominated by white men.
 LGBTQ+ people of color were often asked to show multiple forms of identification in these spaces.
 These experiences led to the creation of Esta Noche.
 The co-founder of the group Gay American Indians (GAI), Randy Burns, said that the frustration at this discrimination was also what led his group to form, and members often met at Esta Noche.

 Lopez and Quijano struggled to open the bar at first as a result of discriminatory practices.
 Minorities in the area found it very difficult to obtain liquor licenses and/or permits.
 The pair hired an attorney to dispute the unconstitutional practices and were able to secure the needed permits to open Esta Noche.

 Esta Noche also has its roots in the Gay Latino Alliance (GALA), as one of the GALA members sold their house to buy the bar.
 GALA and Esta Noche worked together in advertising the space as the gay Latino bar of the Mission District in San Francisco, which ultimately resurfaced tensions that the organization was dealing with.
 With the establishment of Esta Noche came the shift of gay Latino representation from GALA to the bar life.